hairyhenderson/gomplate/docs/content/datasources.md

 - the _scheme_ must be one of `vault`, `vault+https` (same as `vault`), or `vault+http`.
 The latter can be used to access [dev mode](https://www.vaultproject.io/docs/concepts/dev-server.html) Vault servers, for test purposes.
 Otherwise, all connections to Vault are encrypted with TLS.
 - the _authority_ component can optionally be used to specify the Vault server's hostname and port.
 This overrides the value of `$VAULT_ADDR`.
 - the _path_ component can optionally be used to specify a full or partial path to a secret.
 The second argument to the [`datasource`][] function is appended to provide the full secret path.
 [Directory](#directory-datasources) semantics are available when the path ends with a `/` character.
 - the _query_ component is used to provide parameters to dynamic secret back-ends that require these.
-The values are included in the JSON body of the `PUT` request.
+The values are included in the JSON body of the `POST` request.
+The `version` parameter in particular can be used to specify the version of a secret when using the KV v2 secrets engine.

 These are all valid `vault` URLs: